Cheilectomy (BIG TOE ARTHRITIS Surgery)

-Bone spurs can form from a variety of conditions resulting in painful lesions on your skin which can be especially irritating when wearing certain types of shoes.
-Bone spurs can be the result of arthritis or the pulling of a tendon or ligament causing reactive bone to form.
-A bone spur can even result after a fracture from the bone healing in a misaligned position.
+A Cheilectomy is a procedure to surgically remove painful bone spurs.
+Bone spurs can be the result of arthritis or the pulling of a tendon or ligament, causing the reactive bone to form.
+Bone spurs can sometimes cause painful lesions on your skin which can be especially irritating when wearing certain types of shoes.
+Less commonly, a bone spur can result after a fracture from the bone healing in a displaced position.

 Why You May Need Cheilectomy